AllenInstitute/bonsai_workflows/Documentation/Bonsai_2021_pilot_report.md

 After carrying out our pilot experiments, a few things are clear:

 - **There is almost nothing that can't be done in Bonsai.** Bonsai is a fully featured programming language, so it can be set up to produce any desired behavior.
-However, this can require the inputs of Bonsai a expert (e.g., Gonçalo).
+However, this can require the inputs of Bonsai experts (e.g., Gonçalo), in particular given the current state of the documentation.

 - **Some implementations are better than others.** As an example of this, the GO/NOGO task we implemented was taking longer to display frames whenever the image changed.
 After Gonçalo inspected it, he found that the use of the `TimedGate` combinator was causing these delays; replacing it with an equivalent set of operators improved performance dramatically.
 For a naive user, there would be no obvious difference between these implementations.

 - **Working examples are extremely important.** It's a lot easier to modify an existing Bonsai workflow than to build one from scratch.
 The available "prototype" workflows are currently lacking, so it would be extremely beneficial to develop more annotated examples.
+Similarly, a standardized pre-built workflow with all our hardware components included would greatly facilitate the development of new tasks.

 - **Debugging is easier in some ways, and harder in others.** One amazing feature of Bonsai is its ability to do introspection on the state of any operator while the workflow is running.
 However, when opening visualizers for many nodes in parallel, it can be difficult to keep track of all of them (i.e., having a centralized debug console would be helpful).